Updated May 16, 2026§ For Vehicles

 Starting fresh?
 Your real entry point is Tello at $5/month (with the throttling caveat) or US Mobile Standalone at $8/month.

-The Mint Mobile $15/month plan looks expensive compared to $4-8, but it’s the only plan we tested that hit zero drops.
+The Mint Mobile $15/month plan looks expensive compared to $4-8, but its single-network setup is the simplest to run and includes the most data.
 For a fleet of 5+ TK905s, the per-tracker cost difference adds up; for a single personal vehicle, the $11/month premium is roughly $130/year.
 Less than one false-positive theft recovery would cost.

 T-Mobile’s headline $3/month rate is misleading.
-Once you add the SMS fees from TK905’s status reports, our 30-day total came to $4.20, and the in-store activation alone takes 30-45 minutes that you’ll never recover.
+Once you add the SMS fees from TK905’s status reports, the real monthly cost climbs above $4, and the in-store activation alone takes 30-45 minutes.
 Skip it unless you’re already in a T-Mobile store for another reason and willing to absorb the time cost.

 Annual cost comparison chart for TKSTAR TK905 SIM card across US Mobile, Mint Mobile, Tello, and T-Mobile prepaid plans